mys-lang/mys/README.rst

 🚧 🚧 🚧 🚧 🚧 **Under construction - DO NOT USE** 🚧 🚧 🚧 🚧 🚧

-Strongly typed Python to C++ transpiler.
+Strongly typed Python to C++17 transpiler.

 Project homepage: https://github.com/eerimoq/mys